Wuhan–Xiantao intercity railway

 The Wuhan–Xiantao intercity railway (武仙城际铁路) is a railway line in Hubei, China.
 The route is 87 km, of which 71 km are shared with the Wuhan–Yichang railway.
 It opened on 26 December 2020 as part of the Wuhan Metropolitan Area intercity railway.

 Services

 The initial service provision was five trains each way per day between Xiantao and Hankou railway station.
 In June 2022, two additional trains each way were added and the number of destinations was increased.

-Future
+Future expansion

 There are plans to extend the line to Honghu and Jianli.